The Brighter Futures programme works in partnership with local health and community providers to support adults with mental health needs.

 Participants, who come through partners such as Wellbeing Centres and Social Prescribing networks, attend courses such as Poetry for Wellbeing, Needle Felting and Arts Journaling, to support them to grow their confidence, develop their emotional resilience and to increase their socialisation.
 Participants can also self-refer themselves onto these courses.

-Since April 2020 we have worked with over 230 participants via 30 courses, all run online, enabling people to still access these opportunities during COVID-19.
+During COVID-19 we took the programme online and since April 2020 we have worked with over 250 participants via 41 courses, all run online, enabling people to still access these opportunities during the pandemic

-As restrictions ease we will also be delivering courses in person across some of our venues.
+From September 2021, as restrictions ease we will be delivering courses in person across some of our venues as well as continuing with some online delivery.

-We are also running a Poetry for Wellbeing Course in partnership with the South Downs National Park.
-Please click here for more details.
+We have also been running a Poetry for Wellbeing Course in partnership with the South Downs National Park.
+To view a film about this programme please click here.

 These courses are part of the Hampshire County Council Adult Community Learning Programme.